 I learn that the writer's pen is a microphone held up to the mouth of ancestors and even stones of long ago.Alice Walker

-I grew up in Lakeland, Florida, where my Filipino father and German American mother settled our big family after many moves.
-For the past 25 years I have lived in the woods of northern Delaware.
-I like road trips, hiking, gardening native plants, surfing, drunken noodles, libraries, and hanging out with family– especially my kids and granddaughter.
+For the past thirty years I have lived in the woods of northern Delaware.
+I love road trips, hiking, native plants, backyard creatures, surfing, drunken noodles, the smell of the library and hanging out with my kids and family.

 Read my extended bio.